Natooz/MidiTok/README.md

 At decoding, the easiest way to predict multiple tokens (employed by the original authors) is to project the output vector of your model with several projection matrices, one for each token type.

+NOTES:
+* In the original REMI paper, the tempo information are in fact the succession of two token types: a "_Token Class_" which indicate if the tempo is fast or slow, and a "_Token Value_" which encode its value with respect to the tempo class.
+In MidiTok we only encode one _Tempo_ token which encode its value, quantized in a number of bins set in parameters (as done for velocities).

 ![Compound Word figure](https://github.com/Natooz/MidiTok/blob/assets/assets/cp_word.png?raw=true "Tokens of the same family are grouped together")

 ### Structured

 Presented with the [Piano Inpainting Application](https://arxiv.org/abs/2107.05944), it is similar to the MIDI-Like encoding but with _Duration_ tokens instead Note-Off.
 The main advantage of this encoding is the consistent token type transitions it imposes, which can greatly speed up training.
 The structure is as: _Pitch_ -> _Velocity_ -> _Duration_ -> _Time Shift_ -> ... (pitch again)
+To keep this property, no additional token can be inserted in MidiTok's implementation.

 ![Structured figure](https://github.com/Natooz/MidiTok/blob/assets/assets/structured.png?raw=true "The token types always follow the same transition pattern")

 ### Octuple

-Introduced with [Symbolic Music Understanding with Large-Scale Pre-Training](https://arxiv.org/abs/2106.05630), it share the same purpose of MuMIDI.
+Introduced with [Symbolic Music Understanding with Large-Scale Pre-Training](https://arxiv.org/abs/2106.05630).
 Each note of each track is the combination of multiple embeddings: _Pitch_, _Velocity_, _Duration_, _Track_, current _Bar_, current _Position_ and additional tokens.
-The main benefit is the reduction of the sequence lengths, and its simple structure easy to decode.
+The main benefit is the reduction of the sequence lengths, its multitrack capabilities, and its simple structure easy to decode.
-The Bar and Position embeddings acts as a positional encoding, but the authors of the original paper still applied a token-wise positional encoding.
+The Bar and Position embeddings can act as a positional encoding, but the authors of the original paper still applied a token-wise positional encoding afterward.
-In this implementation, the tokens are first sorted by time, then track, then pitch values.

 NOTES:
-* In this implementation, the tokens are first sorted by time, then track, then pitch values.
+* In MidiTok, the tokens are first sorted by time, then track, then pitch values.
-* This implementation uses _Track_ tokens defined by their MIDI programs.
+* This implementation uses _Program_ tokens to distinguish tracks, on their MIDI program.
 Hence, two tracks with the same program will be treated as being the same.
 * Time signature tokens are not implemented in MidiTok

 ![Octuple figure](https://github.com/Natooz/MidiTok/blob/assets/assets/octuple.png?raw=true "Sequence with notes from two different tracks, with a bar and position embeddings")